f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

    v.   **Fallback Persistence Profile**: None

-1. When you have complete your pool configuration, hit the **Finished** button
+d.
+When you have complete your pool configuration, hit the **Finished** button

-2. You have now created a Virtual Server
+e.
+You have now created a Virtual Server

 .. image:: /_static/101/image20.png
    :width: 6.75892in